coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-ii-configuration/configuring-stake-pool-topology.md

 ## Conclusion

 The topology configuration described above allows your nodes to connect with each other and synchronize with the blockchain.
-Operating a stake pool requires that your relay node(s) also connect with other relay nodes in the Cardano network, as explained in the section [Configuring Legacy Network Topology](../part-iii-operation/configuring-legacy-network-topology.md).
+Operating a stake pool requires that your relay node(s) also connect with other relay nodes in the Cardano network, as explained in the section [Configuring Network Topology](../part-iii-operation/configuring-network-topology.md).
 However, the _How to Set Up a Cardano Stake Pool_ guide first explains other tasks that you need to complete before your stake pool joins the Cardano network.